-In this course, the student will discuss the historical and technological development of forensic photography.
-The student will analyze the responsibility of the forensic photographer in a crime scene and during the legal process.
-The student will also justify the use of photography in the process used to identify evidence and establish its importance in criminal proceedings.
+In this course, students will examine the historical and technological development of forensic photography, the process of digital photography, and the equipment used by the forensic photographer.
+Additionally, they will analyze the technical work of the forensic photographer and the importance of the investigator in a crime scene and during the legal process.
+Students will also justify the use of photography in the process of identifying evidence and its importance in criminal proceedings.
 (Pre-requisite: FOIN 1010)